AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Patch:

      - AppleRTC patch to disable RTC alarm wake scheduling.
-(Do not enable this quirk if using hibernatemode 3)
+(Do not enable this patch if using hibernatemode 3)

   Quirks: